 Here's what you need to know about different types of pivot points in Forex and stocks before you start using the pivot point Forex indicator: Many different types of pivot analysis exist.
 We will now explore how to calculate the pivot point in Forex behind different kinds of pivot points, namely; Standard Pivot Points, Fibonacci Pivot Points and DeMark Pivot Points.

-The starting calculation for this pivot point formula is the arithmetic mean of the high ( H), low (L) and close (C) from the previous period.
+How do you calculate pivot points in Forex with standard pivot points?
+The starting calculation for this pivot point formula is the arithmetic mean of the high ( H), the low (L) and the close (C) from the previous period.
 We call this our base pivot point, P.

 We next derive two support and resistance levels from P. Let's call the difference between the high and low D, i.e. D = H - L